CSCfi/csc-user-guide/docs/cloud/pouta/accounting.md

 other users from accessing it.

 Storage is also limited by a quota.
 The default quota for new projects is 1 TB.
-Additional allocations can be requested via our <a href="https://sui.csc.fi/group/sui/my-projects" class="external-link">resource allocation process</a>.
+Additional allocations can be requested via our FIXME <a href="https://sui.csc.fi/group/sui/my-projects" class="external-link">resource allocation process</a>.